-- Discussing the terms of all warranties, and stressing the importance of registering warranties with the appropriate manufacturers. - 2.
+- 1. Discussing the terms of all warranties, and stress the importance of registering warranties with the appropriate manufacturers. - 2.
 Providing instruction for obtaining warranty service. - 3.
-Going over the pre-delivery service record with you, and then signing it to certify that all work has been done. - 4.
-Giving you thorough instruction on how to operate your boat and all of its systems and components. - 5.
-Completing the warranty registration in the DMS.
+Going over the pre-delivery service record with you, and then sign it to certify that all work has been done. - 4.
+Giving you thorough instruction in how to operate your boat and all of its systems and components. - 5.
+Completing the Crest Marine Boat warranty registration card and sending it in to the factory.